ten7/contractor.ten7.com/README.md

 - **How often should I invoice?**
 You may use whatever cadence works best for you to invoice: semi-monthly, bi-weekly, weekly...just invoice us.
 You should invoice __at least__ monthly.
 Please make sure that your timesheets are approved __before__ invoicing us.
 - **How do I invoice?**
 Email your invoice to [billing@ten7.com](mailto:billing@ten7.com).
 No need to itemize things, a total is fine.
 We rely on approved (and locked) Harvest timesheets for details.
+Make sure each invoice only contains time spent during one month.
+If you are invoicing for work done in multiple months, please submit them as separate invoices (one for each month's work).
 Please include a copy of your approved Harvest timesheet as a PDF attachment for the time period you are invoicing.
 - **How and when do I get paid?**
 Invoices are usually paid on receipt via direct deposit through Gusto.
 You'll see payment in your bank account within five business days.
 Don’t forget, you’re a 1099 contractor, so we **don't** withhold any taxes.
 You're responsible for applicable taxes in your jurisdiction.